Pope Francis celebrates Holy Thursday mass from the Vatican

-Behind closed doors, the Supreme Pontiff will celebrate Mass on Maundy Thursday from Saint Peter’s Square
+Behind closed doors, the Supreme Pontiff celebrated Mass on Maundy Thursday from Saint Peter’s Square

 By: Web Writing